petercraigmile/GSP/README.md

 - This code could be optimized further.

 - Most R and C++ functions need further documentation.
-I will add further instructions to using this code later.